Parker Knoll: Willi Knoll

-Willi Knoll was born in Germany and served as a fighter pilot the First World War.
-His experience of uncomfortable seating in his fighter plane was the inspiration for his invention of a new form of sprung furniture, with a coiled steel wire string system across the seat and back, which he manufactured in Stuttgart.
+Willi Knoll was born in Germany and served as a fighter pilot in World War I. His experience of uncomfortable seating in his fighter plane was the inspiration for his invention of a new form of sprung furniture, with a coiled steel wire string system across the seat and back, which he manufactured in Stuttgart.
 Knoll came to Britain in 1929 to find a manufacturer for his chairs using his patent.

-Formation of Parker Knoll
+Parker Knoll

 After Frederick Parker's son, Tom, saw a sample of Knoll's chairs at Heal & Son, the two businesses quickly formed a new company, Parker Knoll, which was launched at the British Industries Fair in February 1931.

-The new venture was quickly successful, with advertisements in The Daily Mail and The Daily Telegraph selling low-price tension-sprung furniture in a variety of basic designs.
+The new venture was soon successful, with advertisements in The Daily Mail and The Daily Telegraph selling low-price tension-sprung furniture in a variety of basic designs.
 They also provided furniture for the BBC's Broadcasting House in Portland Place, and Cunard's RMS Queen Mary.
 Increasing demand led to the construction of a new factory in High Wycombe to a design commissioned from Wallis, Gilbert & Partners in 1935; it was destroyed in a fire in 1970.

 During the Second World War, the company manufactured A-frames, wooden boxes, and wings for the de Havilland Mosquito, and also repaired gliders, returning to furniture manufacturing after the war.
 The company was listed on the London Stock Exchange in 1950.
 The company's reclining chairs became a signature item during the 1960s.
-The company opened new factory in Chipping Norton in the 1960s, which closed in 2003.
-Other factories in Andover and Bridgend were also closed in 2003.

-Recent years

 The parent company became Cornwell Parker plc in 1988, and acquired many other furniture manufacturers.

+21st century

 The group was acquired by Silentnight Holdings Plc in 2000, and taken private by a company controlled by the Clarke family (the founders of Silentnight) in 2004.
 It was bought from Silentnight by Christie-Tyler in March 2005, but Christie-Tyler collapsed into administration within months due to unpaid debts resulting from the financial problems of Courts in November 2004 and Allders in January 2005.
 It was acquired out of the administration of Christie-Tyler in July 2005 by Sofa Brands International, established by Christie-Tyler's former chief executive Scott Malvenan.
-Sofa Brands International also acquired other brands, such as G Plan, Derwent Upholstery, Duresta, Collins & Hayes and Leabrooks Upholstery.
+Sofa Brands International also acquired other brands including G Plan, Derwent Upholstery, Duresta, Collins & Hayes and Leabrooks Upholstery.

-The company is now based in Sutton in Ashfield in Nottinghamshire, after moving to a state-of-the-art manufacturing facility in 2016.
-In recent years, the company has returned to its roots at the high-quality end of the furniture market.

-The current collection is made up of the Classic, Lifestyle, Evolution and 150 Collection sofa ranges.
-All are designed and manufactured in Nottinghamshire.
+The company had opened a factory in Chipping Norton in the 1960s, which was closed in 2003.
+Other factories in Andover and Bridgend were also closed in that year.
+Since 2016, the company has been based in Sutton-in-Ashfield, Nottinghamshire.